droidark/microservices/README.md

             quantity.multiply(response.getConversionMultiple()), response.getPort());
 }
 ```

+## NAMING SERVER
+All the instances of all microservices would register with the naming server.
+Whenever an instance of a microservice comes up it would register itself with the **EUREKA NAMING SERVER** (called service registration).
+Also that is naming **SERVICE DISCOVERY**.

 ## LOAD BALANCING
 ### Ribbon
 Ribbon will help us to distribute calls between different instances of the Currency Exchange Service.